Grants for stays abroad in Non-European countries

 If you are undertaking a study visit, please complete a Learning Agreement at least 1–2 months before the start of your visit, in consultation with the person responsible in your department and the examination board.
 Please hand in a copy of the completed and signed Learning Agreement to the International Office before departure.

-General information on the recognition of courses completed abroad is available here.
+General information on the recognition of courses completed abroad are offered by the International Office.

 Travel safety information